 On June 20, 2012, it was announced that Queensrÿche had fired Tate, who on September 1 presented his own lineup, which featured Gane alongside Rudy Sarzo, Bobby Blotzer, Glen Drover (who left the band on November 23), and fellow Myth alumnus, Kelly Gray.
-The band is performing an "Operation: Mindcrime Anniversary Tour", which started April 6, 2013, celebrating the album's 25th anniversary.
-Gane is credited on the song "The Weight of the World" on their forthcoming album, Frequency Unknown.
+The band is performing an "Operation: Mindcrime Anniversary Tour", which started April 6, 2013, celebrating the album's 25th anniversary, and which will continue until September 2014.

 Gane suffered a heart attack on December 26, 2012.
 He writes about his experiences in the song "The Weight of the World", which features on the album Frequency Unknown released by Tate's lineup.
 Gane explained: "that was a very difficult piece to produce and to arrange, 'cause I was going through some recouping and that song was quite autobiographical for me."

 Text from this biography licensed under creative commons license